poxvupuli/puppet-inert/README.md

 ### Beginning with inert

-The `inert` module doesn't do anything, so in a sense you've already been using while reading this sentence.
+The `inert` module doesn't do anything, so in effect you already started using it while reading this sentence.
 Great job!
-It's probably time you got back to work, though.
+It's probably time to get back to work, though.

 ## Usage